 Ci's support for acquiring a Live Stream via HLS in the Ci UI offers a great ability to view an HLS Live Stream through the Ci Workspace UI.
 One of the great benefits to adding a Live Stream in Ci is to also leverage that Live Stream with the Ci MediaLog application for Live Logging of events during that Live Stream.
 When the Live Stream is ended in the UI, there will be a a file that is created and goes through the same ingest/proxy generation as would an uploaded file.
-Users can read more about how to use Live Stream in the Ci online User Guide article, User Guide: RTMP and HTTP Live Streams.
+Users can read more about how to use Live Stream in the Ci online User Guide article, User Guide: RTMP, HTTP, and SRT Live Streams.

 You'll find that live streams can now be shared securely with external partners and clients via MediaBox.
 Additionally we've added preview thumbnails for live streams to be displayed in the Player and Workspace folder view.
 We've added preview filmstrips for live streams to be displayed in the Clipping tool and MediaLog.